Hounfor/The-Big-Deal-Add-On/README.md

 Again, you didn't read the description carefully.
 The modification is fully compatible with existing saves for BattleTech Extended.

 – What will I need to complete these campaigns?
-     A) For the Spite & Violence FPs you'll want at least a couple of medium Mechs, but the better equipped your unit is, the easier it is.
+1) For the Spite & Violence FPs you'll want at least a couple of medium Mechs, but the better equipped your unit is, the easier it is.
 Heavy and assault 'Mechs should make this a walk in the park.
-     B) For the Old Friend campaign you will need chassis of different classes: both medium and heavy.
+2) For the Old Friend campaign you will need chassis of different classes: both medium and heavy.
 Assaults are highly desirable for the end.
-     С) I already said that the Big Deal is a nightmare.
+3) I already said that the Big Deal is a nightmare.
 For this campaign you'll need **the best of** **everything, cool heads and brains.
 And believe me, this isn't a joke.**

 – I'm looking for new 'Mechs from the mod, where can I find them?
 Here is the complete list: